visualinteractivedata/visualinteractivedata.github.io/_project/peacerep.md

 layout: project
 title: Visualizations in Peace & Conflict
 image: figures/peacerep.png
 description: PeaceRep is a leading developer of PeaceTech and peace data.
-Our innovative datasets,tools, and visualisations support adaptive management of peace and transition processes.
+Our innovative datasets,tools, and visualisations support adaptive management of peace and transition processes
 people:
 - Tomas Vancisin
 - Jinrui Wang